ataden48/Linear_regression_Insurance/README.md

 ## Suggestions for Improvement
 To improve the performance and reliability of the model, it is recommended to use a larger and more diverse dataset.
 This will allow the model to learn better and make more accurate predictions on real-world data.

+## Running the Project
+1. Start Jupyter Notebook: `jupyter notebook`
+2. Open the notebook file: `linear_regression.ipynb`
+3. Execute the notebook cells to train the model and obtain results